 This entertaining and engaging book provides a clear picture of modern branding and how consumers and companies can better understand the reason behind branding and purchasing.

 This book is the quintessential resource whether you are a student, a project manager responsible for rebranding your company or looking to educate the staff about brand fundamentals.
 From research to brand strategy to executing a design, launch, and governance, “Design Brand Identity” by Alina Wheeler presents an aggregation of branding tools for the success of a corporation.

 It is divided into three sections: fundamentals of a brand, process basics, and real-time case studies.
-It also includes more than 100 branding subjects, tools, checklists, and diagrams, along with 50 case studies, over 700 illustrations, and 400 quotes by experts, CEO, and brand gurus.
+It also includes more than 100 branding subjects, tools, checklists, and diagrams, along with 50 case studies, over 700 illustrations, and 400 quotes by experts, CEOs, and brand gurus.

 With this amount of visual interpretations and detailed brand particulars, this book serves as a pragmatic, comprehensive, and easy-to-understand resource for brand builders, local or global.
 A reference piece for your whole branding team that works through your entire brand-building process can be valuable.

 Best Branding Book Comparison Table

 |Branding: In Five and a Half Steps||Michael Johnson||Personal branding expertise, identifying the missing brand gap, case studies||Comprehensive guide, step-by-step process, 1000+ illustrations||New entrepreneurs, established companies|

 |Hello, My Name Is Awesome||Alexandra Watkins||SMILE and SCRATCH brand name test, brainstorming techniques, capturing domain name||Naming your business or product, understanding true brand essence||Entrepreneurs, marketers|